vm6502q/qrack.github.io/docs/performance.rst

 The Qrack quantum simulator is an open-source C++ high performance, general purpose simulation supporting arbitrary numbers of entangled qubits.
 While there are a variety of other quantum simulators such as [QSharp]_, [QHiPSTER]_, and others listed on [Quantiki]_, Qrack represents a unique offering suitable for applications across the field.

 A selection of performance tests are identified for creating comparisons between various quantum simulators.
 These metrics are implemented and analyzed for Qrack, QCGPU, and Qiskit Aer GPU.
-These experimentally derived results compare favorably against theoretical boundaries, and out-perform naive implementations for many scenarios.
+Qrack's experimentally derived results compare favorably against theoretical boundaries, and out-perform naive implementations for many scenarios.

 Introduction
 ************